eth-sri/zkay/docs/tutorial.rst

     zkay export ./survey_compiled -o contract.zkp

-The file `contract.zkp` can then be hosted somewhere where other users can download it.
+The file `contract.zkp` can then be distributed to users.

 Import
 -------

-Each user needs to download `contract.zkp` and then unpack and compile it to a location <path/to/my_survey_compiled> using:
+Users can unpack `contract.zkp` to a location <path/to/my_survey_compiled> as follows:

 .. code-block:: bash

     zkay import contract.zkp -o <path/to/my_survey_compiled>

-The contract should then be usable just like on your local machine (assuming the other user's zkay configuration points to the same blockchain) via:
+A deployed contract at <deployed_contract_address> can then be accessed via:

 .. code-block:: bash

-    zkay connect --account <other_users_sender_account_to_use> <path/to/my_survey_compiled> <deployed_contract_address>
+    zkay connect --account <sender_account_to_use> <path/to/my_survey_compiled> <deployed_contract_address>

-The correct zkay configuration (compiler settings, crypto-backend, etc.) is loaded automatically from the manifest file which was also included with the contract package.
-It is also not necessary to specify the PKI contract address, as it will be automatically read from the contract on-chain.
+The correct zkay configuration (compiler settings, crypto-backend, etc.) is loaded automatically from the manifest file included with the contract package.
+It is also not necessary to specify the PKI contract address.

 **Note**:
-The connect command will automatically verify whether the contract at <deployed_contract_address> matches the imported contract sources.
+The `connect` command automatically verifies whether the contract at <deployed_contract_address> matches the imported contract sources.
-If there is a mismatch, zkay automatically terminates with an error message.

 ------------------
 Programmatic Use
 ------------------

-Most command line features which were described in this tutorial are also available via an API.
+Most command line features described in this tutorial are also available via an API.

 See :py:mod:`.zkay_frontend`